How To Stretch And Challenge More Able Pupils In Maths [Even When Teaching A Mixed Ability Class]

 You can see that one group have a more sophisticated understanding of multiplication in that they have analysed and dissected the statements in more depth by thinking about different numbers.

-The statements undeniably stimulate different lines of thinking and you can see within these responses that there are golden opportunities to extend Maths talk – the boards uncover faulty thinking as well as deeper thinking.
+The statements undeniably stimulate different lines of thinking and you can see within these responses that there are golden opportunities to extend maths talk – the boards uncover faulty thinking and maths misconceptions as well as deeper thinking.

-Does ‘Multiplying by an improper fraction makes a number bigger’ make a more accurate statement?
+- Consider whether ‘Multiplying by an improper fraction makes a number bigger’ is a more accurate statement?

 This can lead to some fascinating insights.
 One Year 6 group I worked with were keen to prove that that statement was not accurate and also needed the word ‘sometimes’ including.
 Why?
 They researched some website dictionaries to find a definition of an improper fraction as ‘a fraction where the numerator is larger than or equal to the denominator’.

 They said that 7/7 was an improper fraction which, when multiplied by a whole number, would result in the same product.